The arbitration process for access to land

 If the parties are unable to agree to a land access arrangement within 28 days of the landholder receiving the notice of intent, the explorer can make a written request to the landholder seeking agreement to appoint an arbitrator.

-If, after a further 28 days following the landholder’s receipt of the request to seek agreement to appointing an arbitrator, the parties are unable to agree on the appointment of an arbitrator, either party can apply to Mining, Exploration and Geoscience (MEG) to appoint an arbitrator from the Arbitration Panel.
+If, after a further 28 days following the landholder’s receipt of the request to seek agreement to appointing an arbitrator, the parties are unable to agree on the appointment of an arbitrator, either party can apply to NSW Resources to appoint an arbitrator from the Arbitration Panel.
 Download the AD1 Application to appoint an arbitrator form under the General Administrative tab on the Mining Act 1992 forms page.

 There are strict rules regarding the serving of notices under the mediation and arbitration procedure.
 If a notice is sent by mail, the date of receipt is 7 working days after the notice was posted, unless there is evidence the notice was delivered earlier.
 The 28 days starts from the day after a posted notice is received.
 Explorers should keep all records and evidence of postage and receipt.